Healthy Homes Assessment Lower Hutt

 Fines for Failing to Comply

-From the 1st of July in 2021, when a brand new or renewed tenancy is signed on a Lower Hutt rental property, all Healthy Homes compliance work have to be done by the end of 90 days.
+Since the 1st July of 2021, when a new or renewed tenancy is signed on a Lower Hutt rental property, all Healthy Homes compliance items need to be done inside of 90 days.

-From the 1st of July in 2021, if a new, renewed or varied lease is entered into on the Lower Hutt rental property, all Healthy Homes compliance work must be completed by the end of 90 days.
+As of 1st July 2021, if a new or renewed tenancy is signed on a Lower Hutt rental property, all Healthy Homes compliance work must be done by the end of 90 days.

-Failure to adhere to any of the Healthy Homes Standards inside of the expected timeframe can result in the possibility of a fine up to $7200.
-Additionally, if the most currently-in place Healthy Homes Statement of Compliance is not incorporated in the renewal, new or revised tenancy agreement there could be an additional fine or violation fee.
+Failure to comply with any of the Healthy Homes Standards by the end of the anticipated timeframe could result in penalties of up to $7200.
+Furthermore, if a existing Healthy Homes Statement of Compliance isn’t included within an updated, renewed, or revised tenancy agreement, there could be an additional fine or infringement fee.

-Any tenant may request details regarding the Healthy Homes Standard and how they relate to the home they reside in.
-If the landlord or property manager is unable to provide the required information within 21 days of having received the inquiry, they could receive an infringement notice and could be fined up to $750.
+Anyone can request details about the Healthy Homes Standard and how they relate to the home they live in.
+If the property manager does not provide the required information within 21 days of receiving the request, they can receive an infringement notice and be fined up to $750.

-Additionally, there is an additional fine of up to $900 for property owners or property managers who provide a false or misleading Healthy Homes Compliance Statement or information.
-The person who is liable for this fine is the one who is identified on the tenancy agreement as the one who is renting the property It could also be the name of the landlord or the company that manages the property.
+Furthermore, there’s also a penalty of up to $900 for landlords or property managers who have provided a false or misleading Healthy Homes Statement of Compliance or any other information.
+The person who is responsible to pay this fine is the one who is identified on the tenancy agreement as the one who is letting the property out and it could be the landlord’s name or the property management company.

-All information in the Compliance Statement requirements to be correct when the tenancy contract is executed, and it must be updated throughout the duration of the tenancy when any associated work has been completed.
+All information in the Compliance Statement needs to be correct when the tenancy agreement is signed.
+It should be maintained during the entire tenancy, as related work is completed.

-It’s also important to be aware that landlords who own multiple rental properties may face more severe penalties for not complying.
-The highest penalties are handed down for severe breaches.
-Landlords with at least six rental properties could be fined up to $50,000, and as much as $100,000 for hearing claims.
+It’s crucial to remember that a landlord who own multiple rental properties may face greater penalties for non-compliance.
+The harshest penalties are reserved only for serious violations, and landlords who own six or more properties can be fined up to $50,000, and even as high as $100,000 in the case of hearing claims.

-Clearly, failure to meet compliance with Healthy Homes requirements can hit your wallet hard, and result in huge fines, in addition to still being required to comply with the regulations.
-Don’t risk your rental property, contact us today and make arrangements to have an house assessment done on the rental property you are renting.
+Clearly, failure to adhere to your Healthy Homes requirements can hit your wallet resulting in significant fines and continuing to be required to comply with the requirements.
+Do not risk your rental property Contact us now and arrange to have a home evaluation performed on the rental property you are renting.

-Around 1 in 3 households rent homes in New Zealand and Lower Hutt, and research shows us that these rental houses are more likely to be colder, older, have less efficient heating and are of lower quality than homes that are owned by the owner.
+Around 1 in 3 households homes in New Zealand and Lower Hutt, and research shows us that these rental houses are likely to be colder, older, are not as effective heating and tend to be lower quality than owner occupied properties.

-Enhancing the quality of Lower Hutt rental property can allow tenants to experience better mental and physical health and reduce the interruption to learning, work and living due to diseases.
-Your investment will be protected from mould, mildew and damp-related damage, which completed jobs in less costs of maintenance in the long run.
+Improving the standard of Lower Hutt rental property can allow tenants to experience better mental and physical health as well as lessen disturbance to learning, work and daily life due to illnesses.
+Your investment is also safeguarded from mildew, mould and damp damage, meaning lower costs for maintenance in the long-term.

-The Healthy Homes Standard is a set of specific and minimal standards for heating, insulation, Ventilation, Moisture Ingress and Drainage, as well Draught-stopping for Lower Hutt rental properties.
+The Healthy Homes Standards are a set of specific and minimal requirements for heating, insulation Ventilation, Moisture Ingress and Drainage, as well as Draught stopping in Lower Hutt rental properties.

-Start now and call about the Lower Hutt Healthy Home assessment on your rental property now.
+Start now and call about receiving a Lower Hutt Healthy Home assessment on your rental property now.

 healthy homes assessment compliance